jofreemanuel/threejs-starter/README.md

       ```shell
       npm run dev
       ```
       Your site is now running.
-Check your terminal output to know exact url to access your site.
+Check your terminal output to know the url to access your site.
 It might look something similar to `http://192.168.0.198:8080/`

 1.  **Open the source code and start editing**